-D Minor scale
+D Minor scale for guitar.

-The D Minor is a seven-note scale, also called natural D Minor.
+The D Minor is a seven-note scale, also called Natural D Minor.
 Colored circles mark the tones in the diagram, with darker color highlighting the root notes.
 The root notes are always D tones.
 In the two-octave pattern, the first root note is on the 6th string, 10th fret.

 The scale displayed with its numeric formula and scale degrees.

-The D Minor scale consist of seven notes.
+The D Minor scale consists of seven notes.
 These can be described as intervals, as semi-notes or steps on the guitar fingerboard, written as 2 - 1 - 2 - 2 - 1 - 2 - 2 from the first note to the next octave.

 The D Minor is relative to F Major.
 Both scales include the same notes but their tonal center differ.